Bria222/odin-recipes/README.md

 After completing this project, I have accomplished:

--Properly seting up html files accordingly
+*Properly seting up html files accordingly
--Linked html files together
+*Linked html files together
--Inputed images with alternative text
+*Inputed images with alternative text
--Created ordered and unordered lists for the steps and recipes -Added in cooking notes by emphasizing them at bottom of the page -Added a Home/main page button on recipes sites to go back to starting page -used body and paragraph elements to describe what the recipe is all about
+*Created ordered and unordered lists for the steps and recipes *Added in cooking notes by emphasizing them at bottom of the page *Added a Home/main page button on recipes sites to go back to starting page *used body and paragraph elements to describe what the recipe is all about